ibm-cloud-docs/databases-for-postgresql/howto-pitr.md

 While storage and memory are restored to the same as the source deployment, specific instance configurations are not automatically set for the new instance.
 In this case, rerunning the configuration after a restore might be needed.
 Note any instance modifications before running the restore (parameters like shared_buffers, max_connections, deadlock_timeout, archive_timeout, and others) to ensure accurate setting for the instance after the restore is complete.

 It is important that you do not delete the source deployment while the backup is restoring.
 You must wait until the new deployment is provisioned and the backup is restored before deleting the old deployment.
-Deleting a deployment also deletes its backups so not only will the restore fail, you might not be able to recover the backup either.
+Deleting a deployment also deletes its backups so not only does the restore fail, you might not be able to recover the backup either.
 {: .tip}

 ### In the UI